 August through November is Belize’s rainy season, but it typically only rains for a few hours per day.
 That means there are still many hours of sun remaining for good diving.
 Surface waters can be choppy at times, but rarely impact the visibility of offshore dive sites.
 Always check the weather and consult with local experts before heading out.

-Finally, do not attempt a dive for which you are not equipped and experienced.
+And, of course, do not attempt a dive for which you are not equipped and experienced.
 Hiring a licensed and experienced dive outfit is required for any of the dives discussed here.
-For more information on diving in Belize, go here.